xtuml/bridgepoint/doc-bridgepoint/notes/4896_scoped_path/4896_scoped_path.dnt.md

 7.1 ```inst_ref_set<Packageable Element> scopedmatches_collect(String lookaheadText, boolean validate)```

 This operation implements the partial-path matching for both validation and content assist.
-During design, implementations of this functionality were performed in both interitive and recursive forms.
-The recursive form collected matches in another structure class and array introduced to Oal_validate.java (with a interface similar to the Oal_validate.java::ScopedSegment class described above.
+During design, implementations of this functionality were performed in both iterative and recursive forms.
+The recursive form collected matches in another  class and array that was introduced to Oal_validate.java (with a interface similar to the Oal_validate.java::ScopedSegment class described above.

-The interitive form reused a code-pattern used in the previous implementation of Scoped_data_type_validate() (and other places in BridgePoint) that took advantage of the BridgePoint architecture's search facility that uses {C_C | PE_PE | EP_PKG}.collectVisibleElementsForName.
+The iterative form reused a code-pattern used in the previous implementation of Scoped_data_type_validate() (and other places in BridgePoint) that took advantage of the BridgePoint architecture's search facility that uses {C_C | PE_PE | EP_PKG}.collectVisibleElementsForName.

-The interitive solution was simpler and was thus the appraoch taken.
+The iterative solution was simpler and was thus the appraoch taken.
 With this approach a decision was made to abandon the extra collection that the recursive implementation has used to store matches in favor of allowing the matching routine to return a set of matches.
 This again greatly simplied the solution but required some "architectural" changes.
 MC-Java was updated to support returning a value of an instance reference set type.
 Additionally, the implementation made use of the newly added set union operation.
 This operation requires the instance reference types of classes involved in the expression to be published (see section 5.3 in [this design note](https://github.com/xtuml/bridgepoint/blob/master/doc-bridgepoint/notes/5007_set_operations/5007_set_operations_dnt.md)).

 7.2 UDT content assist proposals